AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * **Community Site Base Language**

   (Leave untouched for single language: English) Use the pull down menu to choose one *or more* base languages from the available languages- German, Italian, French, Japanese, Spanish, Portuguese (Brazil), Chinese (Traditional), and Chinese (Simplified).
-One community site will be created for each language added, and will exist within the same site folder following the best practice described in [Translating Content for Multilingual Sites](/help/sites-administering/translation.md).
-The root page of each site will contain a child page named by the language code of one of the languages selected, such as 'en' for English or 'fr' for French.
+One community site is created for each language added, and exists within the same site folder following the best practice described in [Translating Content for Multilingual Sites](/help/sites-administering/translation.md).
+The root page of each site contains a child page named by the language code of one of the languages selected, such as 'en' for English or 'fr' for French.

 * **Community Site Name**:

   The name of the site's root page which appears in the URL.

     * Double-check the name as it is not easily changed after the site is created.
-    * The base URL ( `https://server:port/site root/site name)` will be displayed underneath the `Community Site Name`.
+    * The base URL ( `https://server:port/site root/site name)` is displayed underneath the `Community Site Name`.

     * For a valid URL, append a base language code + ".html"